What makes the Cambridge Veterinary course so special?

 Although the Cambridge Veterinary School is small, the number of students whom we are allowed to admit has increased significantly over the last few years.
 At Newnham we offer to three or four applicants each year.

-It must be said that the competition for places in Veterinary Medicine is very strong, however we very much welcome applications.
-The standard A level conditional offer made by the Cambridge colleges for entry is A*AA.
+It must be said that competition for places in Veterinary Medicine is very strong, however we very much welcome applications.
+The typical A level conditional offer made by the Cambridge Colleges for entry is A*AA.

 How will I be taught at Newnham?

-College-based teaching at Newnham is provided both by research scientists and by qualified veterinary surgeons.
+College-based teaching at Newnham is provided by both research scientists and by qualified veterinary surgeons.
 This ensures sound coverage of the essential basic sciences with added clinical interest and relevance.
 As well as the Veterinary Medicine Fellows, we are fortunate to have a number of Special Supervisors.
 These are vets or academics who have a close connection with Newnham College.
+They include Professor Josh Slater (who is Professor of Equine Medicine at the Royal Veterinary College), who teaches veterinary anatomy, Dr Stuart Eves, College Lecturer in Veterinary Medicine at Selwyn College who teaches veterinary physiology, and Dr Dervila Glynn (who did a PhD in Pharmacology and who is currently the Cambridge Neuroscience Co-ordinator,) who teaches pharmacology.

 What jobs do Newnham Veterinary Medicine students go on to do?